bozy15/ms1-project-lancealot/README.md

  > The blues and oranges on the page are quite inviting and energetic which I found could be applied to this website as I wish to drawn people n but also match the energy of a fast-paced web developer.
     - I went with 3 types of blues: #303c6c, #B4dfe5, d2fdff.
 I read on [The psychology of color](https://99designs.ie/blog/creative-inspiration/psychology-color-web-design/)
     about the uses of different colors how the impact the user.
-Blue is associated with dependability and so I thought it was a fitting choice.
+Blue is associated with dependability, and so I thought it was a fitting choice.

   > - I contrasted the blue colors with a pastel orange and yellow: #f4976c, #fbe8a6.
 The orange colour will draw
     attention to the sections or words I style it to and the lighter yellow radiates a feeling of energy which again I want to give the user the sense they are somewhere dependable and also has a good energy within the Freelancers.

-   > - I used a whitesmoke: #f5f5f5 for the text or a deep colored orange:#fc7100 to catch the users attention like for navigation links.
+   > - I used a whitesmoke: #f5f5f5 for the text or a deep colored orange:#fc7100 to catch the user's attention like for navigation links.

 ##### Images
 > - The Images that I will select will reflect the professional, but also relaxed enviroment I have envisioned for this page.

 ##### Typography
-> - I will used "Cairo", "Exo" and "Rubik" on multiple sections all depending on what I want to achieve with the style.
+> - I will use "Cairo", "Exo" and "Rubik" on multiple sections all depending on what I want to achieve with the style.
     I will use "Exo" on the welcome section as I feel it gives off a high tech feel.
 I'll use "Cairo" and "Rubik" on other sections that require more comprehension, like the terms and conditions page.